v923z/nothon/README.md

 	new_plugin_sanitise(block)

-This last function should stip the content of a new_plugin block before saving.
+This last function should strip the content of a new_plugin block before saving.
 For an example, see _plot.js, and the functions therein.

 In addition, on the server side, one also needs a the following functions: